sofibrezden/mnist-ner-image_classification/task2/README.md

 ├── dataset-for-testing-pipeline/    # Test dataset for verifying the pipeline
 ├── image_classifier/                # Directory for image classification models
 │   ├── data/                        # Data for training the classification model
+│   │   ├── animals/                 # Folder containing animal-related photos
+│   │   │   ├── names.txt            # Text file with names of animals
+│   ├── models/                      # Directory for storing trained models
+│   │   ├── animal_classifier.h5     # Trained model in HDF5 format
-│   ├── models/                      # Code for training and inference of the classification model
+│   │   ├── label_encoder.npy        # Encoded labels for classification
-│   │   ├── __init__.py
+│   ├── __init__.py                  # Init file for the module
-│   │   ├── eda.ipynb                 # Exploratory Data Analysis (EDA) for image classification
+│   ├── eda.ipynb                    # Notebook for Exploratory Data Analysis (EDA)
-│   │   ├── img_inference.py          # Script for running inference on the image classifier
+│   ├── img_inference.py             # Script for running inference on the image classifier
-│   │   ├── img_training.py           # Script for training the image classification model
+│   ├── img_training.py              # Script for training the image classification model
 ├── ner/                              # Directory for the NER model
 │   ├── data/                         # Data for training the NER model
 │   │   ├── __init__.py